Haya (god): Mythology

-Haya plays a minor role in Mesopotamian literature.
+Haya is sparsely attested in Mesopotamian literature.
 Only a single composition focused on him is known, a hymn from the reign of Rim-Sîn I of Larsa.
 Since it is only known from Ur, it has been proposed that it was composed to celebrate a visit of the aforementioned king in this city.
 It describes Haya's roles as a father-in-law of Enlil and as a divine accountant, mentions a connection between him and Ur, and implores him to bless the king.
 It also states that he is responsible for marking down the years of a king's reign of the "tablet of life," a mythical artifact used by gods to keep track of deeds of mortals, though in other compositions this item is instead associated with deities such as Nisaba, Ninimma, Nungal or Lammašaga.

 Haya also appears in the myth Enlil and Sud, where he is mentioned as the father of the eponymous goddess.
 However, unlike Nisaba he does not partake in the consultations preceding Sud's marriage to Enlil.